 There are two different Quick Start distributions.
 You can choose the best distribution for your use case by reading the following descriptions:

-- Understanding the Oracle SOA Quick Start Distribution - Understanding the Oracle Business Process Management Suite Quick Start Distribution
+- Understanding the Oracle SOA Quick Start Distribution - Understanding the Oracle Business Process Management Suite Quick Start Distribution deployment and management model, end-to-end security and unified metadata management.

 1.4 Understanding the Oracle SOA Quick Start Distribution